UCBerkeleySETI/breakthrough/ML/CNNFRB/README.md

 # Neural Network for Fast Radio Burst Detection

 This is an inference script for detecting FRB with a neural network.
 It is designed for use with the Breakthrough Listen data product at the Green Bank Telescope.
+The data and description used can be found at http://seti.berkeley.edu/frb-machine/

 Software Requirements:
 ```